mariahhavro/CPS240FinanceApp/README.md

 The Accounts class stores name of account, unique ID for account, and balance for a particular user.
 To create an account, a User must input a name and a balance of money to store in the account.

 ### Credit Score Ratings
-This method accepts an inputted user credit score and displays to the user various assessments of their credit.
+This method accepts an inputted user credit score factors using slider bars and displays to the user various assessments of the entered information.

 ### Debt Management
 Allows users to View/Manage Debt, view a Debt Payment Plans, Add/Edit Debts and look at debt payment plans.
 To create a new Debt, a user must input the Name, value, and rate.